manishtomar/controller/README.md

 EXEC
 ```
 Here each node tries to set a key under a `WATCH` command.
 It will do so only if key is empty.
 One of the nodes running this will be able to set and others will see `EXEC` fail since the key would've been modified.

+### Responsibilities
+Leader will have following responsibilities:

+**Monitor other nodes**: Each node will heartbeat itself by setting a key with its name.
+The key will have expiry that is greater than heartbeat interval.
+If the key disappers then the node is removed from list of running nodes and its running and to be run keys will be distributed to other nodes.

+**Distribute the keys**: When `TriggerLoop(key)` is called the key is added to list of keys that need to be scheduled.
+The leader will read the key from the list and decide which node should run it with goal of balancing the load.
+Once decided, it will add it that node's list.